 A select racing partnership, Riverdee Stable competes nationally and internationally, aiming at the biggest festivals around the world (Saratoga, Keeneland, Cheltenham, Royal Ascot, etc.).
 Horses are purchased through public auction or private sale, focusing mainly on horses of racing age but we also buy yearlings and 2-year-olds.

 Purchased at Fasig-Tipton's Horses-in-Training Sale in July, 2015, the son of Empire Maker won two in a row at Monmouth Park.
 He finished third, beaten a head and a nose, in a $78,000 allowance at Parx in 2016.
 The bay gelding made his timber debut in March, 2018, finishing second, beaten a head at Piedmont.
 He returned to finish second at the Elkridge-Harford Point-to-Point.
 In the fall of 2018, he won an allowance timber at Pennsylvania Hunt Cup.
 He hit the board in two starts over timber the spring of 2019.
 Aiming at big Maryland races in 2020.

 Photos by Hoofprints

 Purchased at Tattersalls Ireland Ascot Sales in November, 2017, the Irish-bred won twice over hurdles for Alan King, competing at Cheltenham, Newbury and other premier tracks in England.
 The son of Dalakhani won his American debut, taking the $35,000 feature at the Tryon Block House Steeplechase, finished second in the Marcellus Frost Novice Stakes at Iroquois in May and finished second in the Foxbrook Champion Hurdle at Far Hills in October and finished second, beaten a head, in the AFLAC Supreme Hurdle at Callaway Gardens.

 Purchased in 2018, the 4-year-old Irish-bred won twice over hurdles in England and finished a promising fifth in his American debut at Belmont Park in September.
 In training with champion trainer, Jack Fisher, the chestnut gelding finished fourth in the Foxbrook Champion Hurdle at Far Hills in October.
 City Dreamer won the $100,000 Marcellus Frost Stakes at the Iroquois Steeplechase in May and finished second in the AFLAC Supreme Hurdle at Callaway Gardens.

-Purchased in April, the son of Gio Ponti has won two races and finished second in a 12-furlong allowance over the Keeneland turf.
+Purchased in April, 2018, the son of Gio Ponti has won two races and finished second in a 12-furlong allowance over the Keeneland turf.
 Trained by Charlie LoPresti, the 4-year-old won over the Churchill Downs turf in September before moving to Jack Fisher's stable in 2019.

 "Ghost" won a $40,000 allowance flat at the Virginia Gold Cup to open his 2019 season and hit the board in each of his hurdle tries.

-Purchased over the winter, the 6-year-old stakes-placed gelding won his hurdle debut at Loudoun Hunt Point-to-Point and came back to finish third in the best maiden race of the spring at the Iroquois Steeplechase.
+The 6-year-old stakes-placed gelding won his hurdle debut at Loudoun Hunt Point-to-Point and came back to finish third in the best maiden race of the spring at the Iroquois Steeplechase.
 Shares available.

 Robust son of Tiznow won once on the flat for top flat connections Wertheimer et Frere and Graham Motion before being purchased by Riverdee in the summer of 2018.
 He won his debut for Riverdee in a $25,000 allowance flat at Callaway Gardenss.
-He will run on the flat and over hurdles in 2019, finishing his season with a strong second at Callaway Gardens.
+He made four promising starts over hurdles in 2019, finishing his season with a strong second at Callaway Gardens.
 Shares available.